procount/pinn/README.md

 - 1-8 keys - select the menu buttons numbered from left to right

 Any of the above remote keys can be used instead of the keyboard shift key on startup to access the main menu.

+NOTE: CEC currently works on Samsung TVs supporting their Anynet+.
+Other TV brands may not work as well.
+If your TV does not work as above and are willing to help, please let me know so I can identify the differences and include support for your brand of TV.

 ==